Delemangi/finki-discord-bot/.github/CONTRIBUTING.md

 3. Install the Git pre-commit hooks: `npm run prepare`.
 4. Create a new branch: `git checkout -b <name>`.
 5. Make your changes.
-6. Format your code and check for issues: `npm run lint:fix`.
+6. Format your code and check for issues: `npm run format`.
 7. Push to your fork and [submit a pull request][pr].
 8. Pat your self on the back and wait for your pull request to be reviewed and merged.